demisto/content/Packs/NetscoutArborSightline/Integrations/NetscoutArborSightline/README.md

 DDoS protection and network visibility.
-This integration was integrated and tested with version 9.3 of Netscout Arbor Sightline Peakflow.
+This integration was integrated and tested with version 9.3 of Netscout Arbor Sightline.

 ## Configure NetscoutArborSightline on Cortex XSOAR